Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20220919-aws-s3-cli/lesson.md

 ### cp

 In the [second shell workshop](../20220912-intro-to-shell2/lesson.md), we learned that `cp` copies a file or directory.
 The S3 command also serves a similar purpose.
-Let's try it out by trying to copy the file we created earlied `copy.txt` to the S3 bucket under a folder with your initials.
+Let's try it out by trying to copy the file we created earlier `copy.txt` to the S3 bucket under a folder with your initials.
 For me, this would be in `s3://aug-workshop-demo/fmc/`.

 ```{bash}
 aws s3 cp copy.txt s3://aug-workshop-demo/fmc/copy.txt